-The Board has determined that Mr Sandy was not independent whilst he performed the Interim Chief Executive Officer role.
-Following his recommencement as Non-executive Director on 21 February 2020, the Board is of the view that, Mr Sandy is again appropriately considered independent.
+Mr. Sandy is an independent Director.
+He was formerly the Chief Executive Officer on an interim basis for a short period but resigned from that position upon the appointment of Andrew Purcell as Executive Chairman on 21 February 2020.
+Mr Sandy recommenced as Non-executive Director on 21 February 2020 and the Board is of the view that Mr. Sandy is again appropriately considered independent.

 The Board has considered the holdings of shares in the Company by Non-Executive directors and is of the opinion that their respective interests in shares would not materially interfere with, or could be reasonably perceived to interfere with, the independent exercise of their judgement in their position as a Director.
-The Board considers that the independent Director is otherwise free from any business or other relationship that could materially interfere with, or reasonably be perceived to interfere with, the independent exercise of his judgement, and that the Director is able to fulfil the role of independent Director for the purposes of the ASX Recommendations.
+The Board considers that the independent Director is otherwise free from any business or other relationship that could materially interfere with, or reasonably be perceived to interfere with, the independent Director is able to fulfil the role of independent Director for the purposes of the ASX Recommendations.

-Directors' shareholdings are set out in the 2020 Annual Report.
+Directors' shareholdings are set out in the 2023 Annual Report.